Dreamersoul/administrate-field-active_storage/README.md

 # ...
 ```
 Then add `:attachment` to `FORM_ATTRIBUTES` and `SHOW_PAGE_ATTRIBUTES`.
-currently adding `:attachment` `COLLECTION_ATTRIBUTES` will work but will probably look too big.
+Adding `:attachment` `COLLECTION_ATTRIBUTES` will work but will probably look too big.

 ### `has_many_attached`:
-assuming your modelname is `Model` and field name is `attachments`
-the processs is identical the only issue is that the form field isn't being permitted, in order to permit it we apply the following method to the dashboard:
+Assuming your model name is `Model` and field name is `attachments` the processs is identical the only issue is that the form field isn't being permitted, in order to permit it we apply the following method to the dashboard:

 ```ruby
 class ModelDashboard < Administrate::BaseDashboard